“I Can’t Make Friends”: Tips To Overcome Common Social Issues

 We all have hobbies or interests that we wish we could pursue more.
 The good news is that pursuing your interests could also be a great way to meet friends if you are doing it in a group setting.
 For example, taking group training classes at your local gym, joining a dance group at a studio, or even becoming part of a book club gives you the ability to connect with like-minded individuals who could easily become your friends.
 Getting out there is the best way to meet people.
 If you do not already pursue interests outside of work, take some time to consider what you would like to do and how you can do it with a group.

 Volunteering in your community is yet another great way to meet people.
-No matter where you choose to volunteer, chances are that the people in your organization have excellent people skills and are always open to forming new relationships with their fellow volunteers.
+No matter where you choose to volunteer, chances are that your organization's people have excellent people skills and are always open to forming new relationships with their fellow volunteers.
 This can also be an easier way to meet people as you are working in a tight-knit community regularly.
 If you do not volunteer your time but are interested in doing so, take a moment to look for opportunities near you that you could commit to.

 - Join Organized Events And Groups

 The internet is one of the most valuable tools in your friend's search.
-In this day and age, there is no shortage of organized groups and events that you can sign up for and attend.
+There is no shortage of organized groups and events that you can sign up for and attend in this day and age.
 For example, some websites allow you to look for groups in your area that share your same interests, reach out to their leader, and then join them at their desired meeting spot.
-If you are someone who is looking for business friends and relationships, there is also an abundance of business workshops and networking events that can help you meet people.
+If you are looking for business friends and relationships, there is also an abundance of business workshops and networking events that can help you meet people.
 Joining an organized event or group can lead to plenty of new friends in time.

 - Start Your Group